 “This workshop was a wonderful experience for me,” says Isabella Orjuela, a fashion design student at Colegiatura Columbiana University.
 “As someone who has skills within visual communications and now shifting to fashion design, 3D CAD is definitely the way to go,” she adds.

 Another student on the program, Valentina Otalvaro, who particularly appreciated the true-to-life aspect of the software said that “Being someone who enjoys hands-on tasks, having the opportunity to work with a solution like VStitcher has given me the resources and tools to put my skills into practice and visualize what my garment will look like in the real world.

 There were two faculty members that took part in the workshop.
 One of them, Laura Landazabal, was blown away at the endless capabilities of the software and how it accounted for all of the physical processes of garment digitally, “If you understand garment construction when you use VStitcher, you’ll get the hang in no time,” says Laura.
 “I love how you can utilize the fabrics and accurately see how each fabric drapes over the body.
 I also enjoyed working with different assets including a wide variety of buttons and zippers; I think it’s super helpful that you have the ability to leave the zipper open or closed.”

-After the success of the first VStitcher workshop, the university is already drawing up plans to introduce Browzwear’s VStitcher into the current curriculum for the Fashion Design program, including extending the opportunity to alumni students, which will allow them to build on their existing skills in 3D and complete their studies with proficiency in VStitcher, before launching into their careers.
+After the success of the first VStitcher workshop, the university is already drawing up plans to introduce Browzwear’s VStitcher into the current curriculum for the Fashion Design program, including extending the opportunity to alumni students, which will allow them to build on their existing skills in 3D CAD and complete their studies with proficiency in VStitcher, before launching into their careers.

 We’re inspired by educators like Karina and look forward to following the students’ journeys as they continue to explore the world of 3D apparel, gaining the tools to thrive in such a dynamic and fast-evolving industry.